Domestic duck: Husbandry

 Ducks have been farmed for thousands of years.
 They are reared principally for meat, but also for duck eggs.
 Duck husbandry is simplified by aspects of their behaviour, including reliable flocking and the ability to forage effectively for themselves in wetlands and water bodies.
+Domestic ducks have a potential lifespan of some 8 to 12 years in captivity.

 Most breeds of duck may lay some 200 eggs per year, though the Indian Runner may produce over 300 eggs annually.
 The females of many breeds of domestic duck are unreliable at sitting their eggs and raising their young.
 Exceptions include the Rouen duck and especially the Muscovy duck.
 It has been a custom on farms for centuries to put duck eggs under broody hens for hatching; nowadays this role is often played by an incubator.
 However, young ducklings rely on their mothers for a supply of preen oil to make them waterproof; a chicken does not make as much preen oil as a duck, and an incubator makes none.
 Once the duckling grows its own feathers, it produces preen oil from the sebaceous gland near the base of its tail.